rviertel/ET-Cell-Model/README.md

-# Model of the Mamalian ET cell
+# Model of the Mammalian ET cell

+Computational model and files to recreate the results from the paper "A Computational Model of the Mammalian External Tufted Cell" https://doi.org/10.1016/j.jtbi.2018.10.003

 Author: Ryan Viertel